Skip to content

 We lengthened our dress by 35cm.
 If you choose the same length:

-• From sizes 34 to 58: Add 70 cm to the recommended yardage, adjusting accordingly if your modifications are different (You need to allow double the fabric compared to the length you want to add because the front and back pieces do not fit side by side within the width).
+• Sizes 34 to 58: Add 70 cm to the recommended yardage, to be adjusted if your modifications are different (You need to allow twice the fabric compared to the length you wish to add because the front and back do not fit side by side in the width).

 Buttons:

-• 16 buttons measuring 9 to 12 mm for an extended 35cm version; adjust accordingly if your modifications are different.
+• 16 buttons from 9 to 12 mm for a 35cm extended version, to be adjusted if your modifications are different

 THE TUTORIAL

-To make these alterations, you will need the front and back pattern pieces.
+To make these modifications, you will need the front and back patterns.

-2 – Determine how many centimeters you want to lengthen your garment.
-Our patterns are designed for a height of 1.65m.
-Lengthen your shirt pattern by following the instructions in the book Escapade au Soleil, pages 28-29 , to the desired length (we chose to lengthen our shirt by 35cm).
+2 – Determine how many centimeters you want to lengthen your piece.
+Our models are designed for a height of 1m65.
+Lengthen your shirt pattern following the explanations in the Escapade au Soleil book on pages 28-29 by the desired length (we chose to lengthen our shirt by 35cm).

-4- Cut and sew the dress following the tutorial in the book Escapade au Soleil up to step 4.
-Assemble the shoulders normally.
+4- Cut and sew the dress following the Escapade au Soleil book tutorial up to step 4.
+Assemble the shoulders as normal.

-5 – Mark the points 30cm from the bottom of the dress on each side seam.
+5 – Mark the reference points 30cm from the bottom of the dress on each side seam.

-6 – Assemble the side seams, stopping your stitching at the mark at the bottom of the dress.
+6 – Assemble the side seams, stopping your stitch at the reference point at the bottom of the dress.

-7 – Press the side seam allowances open.
-On the unsewn sections, fold over 1cm in line with the seam allowance opening to create the slit.
+7 – Press open the seam allowances of the sides with an iron.
+On the unsewn parts, make a 1cm fold in line with the opening of the seam allowances to create the slit.

-8 – On the unassembled parts, make topstitching 5mm from the edges to hold the seam allowances in place, and thus finish the slit nicely.
+8 – On the unsewn parts, topstitch 5mm from the edges to hold the seam allowances in place, and thus neatly finish the slit.

-9 – Finish the assembly by following the tutorial in the book
+9 – Finish assembling following the book's tutorial

-If you already own Janie , Giverny , or Gigi , you can use their belt and belt loop patterns and instructions.
-Otherwise, follow these steps:
+If you already have Janie, Giverny or Gigi, you can use their belt and belt loop patterns and explanations.
+Otherwise, follow this step-by-step guide:

-Cut 2 rectangles of fabric measuring 6x4cm , fold them in half lengthwise, right sides together, and sew at 1cm.
+Cut 2 fabric rectangles measuring 6x4cm, fold them in half lengthwise, right sides together, and sew at 1cm.

-Reduce the seam allowance to 5mm, turn inside out and press the loops .
+Reduce the seam allowance to 5mm, turn right side out, and press the belt loops.

-Make a 7mm fold at the top and bottom of each loop and sew them at the waist by stitching 2mm from the folds.
+Make a 7mm fold at the top and bottom of each belt loop and sew them at the waist, stitching 2mm from the folds.

-We have positioned the belt loops 16cm below the sleeve but you can adapt the measurements to your body shape by trying on the dress first.
+We positioned the belt loops 16cm below the sleeve, but you can adjust the measurements to your body by trying on the dress first.

-Cut two 10x76cm rectangles , then sew the two rectangles together right sides facing along the short side.
-Press the seams open.
+Cut 2 rectangles measuring 10x76cm, join the two rectangles right sides together along the short side.
+Press the seams open with an iron.

-Fold the belt in half lengthwise, right sides together, and sew all around 1cm from the edge, leaving a 6cm opening.
+Fold the belt in half lengthwise right sides together and sew all around at 1cm from the edge, leaving a 6cm opening.

-Turn the belt right side out and press it with an iron for a nice finish.
+Turn the belt right side out and press it to get a nice finish.
 Close the opening with a few invisible hand stitches.